Please read carefully the Frequently Asked Questions section, and check the deadlines before applying.

 The following criteria are considered:

-- Not be over 25 years of age when the application goes through Campus France
+- Be under 26 years of age when the application goes through Campus France

-- The program is designed for foreign nationals.
+- The program is designed for non-French students.
 Candidates who hold French citizenship, even if they are also a citizen of another country, are not eligible.

 Applicants who wish to be supported for the Eiffel scholarship will have to apply in November through our procedure (see Application deadlines).